ialbert/pepaln/README.md

     VLSPADKTNVKAAWGK

-They wanted to see it aligned in a way that lets them see which region is well covered and which region is not covered.
-I came up with the following visualization:
+They wanted to see it matched in a way that lets them see which region is well covered and which region is not covered.
+I came up with the following visualization that also displays individual, non-overlapping alignments with a packing heuristic:

     VLSPADKTNVKAAWG
           **